 Even without you asking, he will already have the necessary health tests and clearances ready.
 Reputable breeders are more interested in finding a perfect home for the pups than earning a profit.

-Also, from a reputable breeder, you can expect an in-depth insight into the breed’s history, and an explanation why a certain breed is better as, for example, a family dog than some other breeds.
+Also, from a reputable breeder, you can expect an in-depth insight into the breed’s history, and an explanation of why a certain breed is better as, for example, a family dog than some other breeds.

 He will likewise talk about the health issues that trouble this breed, and whether the pup’s parents have suffered from these diseases or not.